 By the Book

 A sort of experimental self-help podcast in which comedian Jolenta Greenberg and her friend Kristen Meinzer take two weeks to try and follow the rules of a self-help book.
 Some might inspire you!
 I laughed very hard at Kristen Meinzer’s obvious scepticism.
 She gets really angry and the book and the author sometimes.
-I am myself not a fan of self-help book but I enjoy the way they give it a try and discuss what works and what doesn’t.
+I am myself not a fan of a self-help book but I enjoy the way they give it a try and discuss what works and what doesn’t.
 I also love how their husbands get a tiny sidekick role in some of the discussions.

 The one about A Simple Act of Gratitude got me thinking a lot (not doing it).
 I also recommend You Are a Badass and Zero Waste Home.